ebietsuprayogi/ebietsuprayogi/README.md

 ## :rocket: Projects
 - **Private Project:** Currently working on an undisclosed private project.
+- **Web3 Exploration:** Delving into the world of Web3 for automation and bot development.

 ## :link: Portfolio
 Visit my [portfolio website](https://ebietsy.vercel.app/) to explore more of my works and experiences!